djry35/mdc/FishKillUpdated/README.md

 		Type: varchar(50)
 		NULLable: no
 		The agency awaiting approval.
 Through the web application, the admin approves agencies by verifying the full fishkill application submitted by field staff.
 Other applications will have their AI to detect when agencies are approved.
-		Once approved, the field will be deleted from this table and added to ZZZAgencies.
+		Once approved, the field will be deleted from this table.
+All unapproved agencies are still in the primary table of agencies and treated as approved for database purposes.
 ZZZAgencies
 	Name (PRIMARY KEY)
 		Type: varchar(50)